Osteogenesis imperfecta: Otologic

 By the age of 50, about 50% of adults with OI experience significant hearing loss, much earlier as compared to the general population.
 Hearing loss in OI may or may not be associated with visible deformities of the ossicles and inner ear.
 Hearing loss frequently begins during the second, third, and fourth decades of life, and may be conductive, sensorineural, or a combination of both ("mixed").
 If hearing loss does not occur by age 50, it is significantly less likely to occur in the years afterwards.
 Mixed hearing loss is most common among those with OI of all age groups, while conductive hearing loss is most likely to affect older people, with sensorineural hearing loss most likely to affect children.

 Although relatively rare, OI-related hearing loss can also begin in childhood; in a study of forty-five children aged four to sixteen, two were found to be affected, aged 11 and 15.
 In a different 2008 study, the hearing of 41 people with OI was checked.
 The results showed that 88% of those over 20 years of age had some form of hearing loss, while only 38% of those under 20 did.

 Hearing loss is most common in type I OI; it is less common in types III and IV.
 Other parts of the inner ear may also be affected by OI. causing balance issues; however, only small studies have found links between vertigo and OI.
 OI may worsen the outcome of medical treatments which correct hearing loss.

-Besides OI's association with sensorineural hearing loss, OI is associated with a number of neurological abnormalities, usually involving the central nervous system, due to deformities in the skeletal structures surrounding it.
+Besides OI's association with sensorineural hearing loss, OI is associated with several neurological abnormalities, usually involving the central nervous system, due to deformities in the skeletal structures surrounding it.
 Neurological complications, especially basilar invagination, may adversely affect life expectancy.
 In OI, this is most often due to upwards migration of the dens, a feature of the C2 vertebra.
 Neurosurgery may be needed to correct severe abnormalities when they risk the patient's life or cause either great suffering or intolerable neurological deficits.